 tablets gives you peace of mind and also helps you know whether the

 person who made the solution did it properly, whether it's too old,

-whether it's set in the sun, etc. Satisfying yourself as to
+whether it has set in the sun, etc. Satisfying yourself as to

 efficacy and consistency translates to a better story to use in

 meter showing zero germs on my kitchen floor after cleaning

 You should also consider buying some

 strips to test your tablet-made solution.
 Not because the

 tablets are to be doubted; their manufacture is governed by the EPA,